 If you plan to stay in your home, at some point, you will probably need professional in-home care.
 These services can be expensive, and it is important to consider the cost of having a caretaker come to your home part-time or full-time in your financial plan.

 Get on the Waiting List for Long-Term Care Facilities Early

 It’s important to research long-term care facilities before you have a serious health issue.
-Many assisted living communities have waiting lists to get in.
+Many assisted living communities will have waiting lists to get in.
 Signing up for the list early can ensure they have a spot for you if your health turns suddenly.
 Scrambling to find a long-term care facility after someone’s health has declined can make an already stressful situation even more problematic.

 Hire a Financial Advisor that Specializes in Retirement Planning

-A financial advisor can help you or your spouse make important financial decisions when you are no longer able to do so on your own.
+A financial planner can help you or your spouse make important financial decisions when you are no longer able to do so on your own.
 They can help keep your assets organized and ease the transition periods as you move through the different phases of retirement.
 They can help you avoid emotional investment decisions that can jeopardize your financial livelihood.
 Perhaps most importantly, an advisor can provide assurance that your spouse will be taken care of if something should happen to you.